Art Licensing Insights and Basics

 $500-$800 for wallpaper art

-Licensing Pricing
+Licensing

 Good Questions to Ask

+The best tools in terms of pricing are asking the right questions to decide if it’s a good partnership or opportunity for you.
 One of the best parts of being a licensing artist is being able to choose your business partners.
-Here are some questions that help me determine if I will offer a license or assist with pricing.
+Here are questions that identify opportunities and information to help with pricing.

 • What is the budget?